lucblassel/lucblassel.hugo/content/posts/pruning-in-CART/index.md

 # The pruning

 The first step in pruning a tree is, ..., you guessed it: having a tree.
-So we start by growing $T_{max}$ the maximal tree, with pure leaves.
+So we start by growing \\(T_{max}\\) the maximal tree, with pure leaves.
 Now the naive approach would be to go through all the possible pruned subtrees and see which one has the best trade-off between performance and complexity, however that is, in practice, impossible because of the huge number of possible pruned subtrees.

 This is a test of how the **_git_** thing works